-How to change the color of a highlight in Adobe Reader
+How to change the highlighted text color in Adobe Reader

-- You need to right-click on the selected part of the text.
+- You need to right-click on the highlighted part of the text.

 - Then choose Properties.

 - Then a Highlight Properties dialog box will open.

 - Switch to the Appearance tab, and you can use the color picker to choose the color you want.
 There is also a slider to set the transparency of the color.

 - When you’re ready, just click OK, and the color of the text should change.